slatedocs/slate/source/includes/security/_kuzzleProfile.md

 ```java
 ```

-Instantiate a new KuzzleProfile object.
+Instantiates a new ̀`KuzzleProfile` object.

 #### KuzzleProfile(KuzzleSecurity, id, content)